promptpanel/promptpanel/README.md

 docker run --name promptpanel -p 4000:4000 promptpanel/promptpanel:latest
 ```

-Read more on <a href="https://promptpanel.com/installation/docker-compose-offline/" target="_new">running PromptPanel</a>.
+Read more on <a href="https://promptpanel.com/installation/docker-compose-offline/" target="_new">running Prompt Panel</a>.

 ---
 AI interfaces are limited and restrictive.